 The main method of controlling the biofilm is through cleansing.
 Cleansing temporarily removes the biofilm, but recolonization occurs rapidly in a contaminated world.
 It is thought that the pH of healthy skin is 5, but this is really the pH of the biofilm.
 The slightly acidic biofilm pH limits the growth of organisms and must be maintained.
 For this reason, it is important to understand the role of skin cleansing in procedural dermatology.

 Skin cleansing is an important mechanism for procedural infection prevention, and represents a complex interaction between the skin surface, physical rubbing, and the chemistry of the cleanser.
 Even though cleansing is a routine skin hygiene event, it is technologically profound.
-The invention of soap ranks along with clean water and public sewers as ...
+The invention of soap ranks along with clean water and ...